JPedroBorges/Operating-System-Project-2016-2017/README.md

-Grade we got 18 points (in a scale of 20).
+We got 18 points (in a scale of 20).

-best project in the year.
+Best project in the year.

 Project graded by Dr. Eduardo Marques @ University of Madeira.